Canterbury Leads FLW Tour Major Bass Fishing Tournament On Beaver Lake

 Co-anglers are fishing for a top award of $25,000 this week plus valuable points that could help them qualify for the 2012 Forrest Wood Cup.
 The top 35 co-anglers in the point standings from the six FLW Tour Major tournaments will qualify.

-Anglers will take off from Prairie Creek Park located at 9300 North Park Road in Anderson at 6:30 a.m. each morning.
-Saturday and Sunday’s final weigh-ins will be held at the John Q. Hammons Center located at 3303 Pinnacle Hills Pkwy. in Rogers beginning at 4 p.m.
+The top 10 pros will take off at 6:30 a.m. from Prairie Creek Park located at 9300 North Park Road in Rogers.
+Sunday’s final weigh-in will be held at the John Q. Hammons Center located at 3303 Pinnacle Hills Pkwy. in Rogers beginning at 4 p.m.